cirklone/glowing-doodle/README.md

 # glowing-doodle
-create solutions that automagically resolving by recursion
+create solutions that automagically resolve by recursion